mjhoy/mjhoy.com/writings/misc/catalunya.md

 ![](/images/barca/13122014-P1210128.jpg)

-There wasn't too much snow but we made do with what had collected in a ditch.
-Pau let me place the blocks.
-I did an OK job: the igloo stood, but it looked a bit lopsided.
+There isn't too much snow but we make do with what has collected in a ditch.
+Pau lets me place the blocks.
+I do an OK job: the igloo stands, but it looks a bit lopsided.

-Pau made lunch, ramen with tuna fish, and espesso, in a beautiful little portable espress maker.
+Pau makes lunch, ramen with tuna fish, and espesso, in a beautiful little portable espress maker.

 ![](/images/barca/13122014-P1210144.jpg)

 ![](/images/barca/13122014-P1210173.jpg)

-France lay just across the valley, under lenticular clouds.
+France is just across the valley, under lenticular clouds.
 Some day I'll return and take a proper bike trip over the mountains, perhaps with Pau as my guide.